AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 ## Next steps and additional resources

 Now that you have finished composing a "Loyalty Members" schema, you can see the complete schema in the canvas.
-Click **[!UICONTROL Save]** and the schema will be saved to the [!DNL Schema Library], making it accessible by the [!DNL Schema Registry].
+Select **[!UICONTROL Save]** and the schema will be saved to the [!DNL Schema Library], making it accessible by the [!DNL Schema Registry].

 Your new schema can now be used to ingest data into [!DNL Platform].
 Remember that once the schema has been used to ingest data, only additive changes may be made.
 See the [basics of schema composition](../schema/composition.md) for more information on schema versioning.